The perks of working at The Gant Aspen, a pretty laid back premier ski resort in the Colorado Rocky Mountains, aren’t too shabby.

 Some final words I must say before the closing of this article: the Gant is a pretty radical place to work at and with the beautiful backcountry Colorado terrain, homey small town vibe, Winter X-Games, and friendly people, I would highly recommend that anyone come and try to land a job out here.

-Would you work and live in Aspen Colorado?
+Would you work at the Gant Aspen and live in the Rocky Mountains of Aspen, Colorado?